2006 Minnesota Golden Gophers football team: Indiana

-All-time record against Indiana: 36–25–3

 The Golden Gophers went into Indiana, facing a stiff tasking, knowing they needed to win their final three games to become bowl eligible.
 Their first task was to beat Indiana for the second straight game.
 The Golden Gophers raced out to a 35-point lead halfway into the second quarter on the way to a 63-26 route.
 Bryan Cupito went 22 of 33, and 378 yards with 4 touchdowns.
 Golden Gopher receivers Logan Payne and Ernie Wheelwright both eclipsed 100 yards receiving on the day.
 It was the most points scored since their season opening victory over Toledo in 2004.

 Michigan State

-All-time record against Michigan State: 16–25–0

 In their final regular season road trip of the season, Minnesota traveled to East Lansing, Michigan.
 Michigan State opened up a nine-point lead in the first quarter.
 The Gophers scored the next 17 points on their way to victory.
 Bryan Cupito passed for 243 yards.
 Golden Gopher running back Amir Pinnix added 113 yards offensively on the day.
 The win kept the Golden Gophers bowl hopes alive going into their final regular season game.

 Iowa

-All-time record against Iowa: 59–39–2

 The battle for Floyd of Rosedale took place with two teams looking at two different goals.
 The Hawkeyes were attempting to stop a losing skid, while the Gophers were looking to win their third straight game and to become bowl eligible.
 Several offensive players on each side had big days.
 Iowa's Drew Tate passed for 354 yards, and Hawkeye running back Albert Young rushed for 133 yards.
 For the Golden Gophers, Bryan Cupito passed for 267 yards, while Minnesota running back Amir Pinnix rushed for 119 yards.
 Turnovers proved to be crucial on the day, as Minnesota had a plus four turnover ratio.
 The win gave Minnesota a 6–6 record and made them bowl eligible.